Vojin Rakić: Social role

 Rakić's role has not been limited to science and academia.
 In 2002, he became a special adviser of the United Nations to the Government of Serbia.
 During his work as a government adviser Rakic worked closely with Serbian Prime Minister Zoran Djindjic, who was assassinated in 2003 by rogue elements of the Serbian secret police that were still loyal to ousted President Slobodan Milosevic.

 Before his commitments in the United Nations and the Government of Serbia, Rakić was a senior research fellow at the Center for Higher Education Policy Studies (CHEPS) of Twente University in the Netherlands.

 Vojin Rakić spent much of his life in the Netherlands, the United States, the Czech Republic and Italy.
 Currently he is a university professor in Belgrade.

 From the beginning of 2020, he criticized the President and Government of Serbia for adopting autocratic policies under the pretext of anti-COVID-19 measures, for counterfeiting data about the number of deceased COVID-19 patients, and for organizing undemocratic and unfair elections that were boycotted by the opposition.
 This resulted in a smear campaign against Rakić by Government controlled media in Serbia (primarily tabloids), as well as by Aleksandar Vučić, the President of Serbia, personally.
-This smear campaign came abruptly to an end as dozens of the world`s most famous philosophers, ethicists and scientists (including Peter Singer, Arthur Caplan, John Harris, and Julian Savulescu) signed a letter of support for Vojin Rakić that they sent to the political leaders in the United States and in the European Union and in which they asked them to nudge Vučić into stopping his smear campaign and to publicly apologize to Rakić.
+This smear campaign came abruptly to an end as dozens of the world's most famous philosophers, ethicists and scientists (including Peter Singer, Arthur Caplan, John Harris, and Julian Savulescu) signed a letter of support for Vojin Rakić that they sent to the political leaders in the United States and in the European Union and in which they asked them to nudge Vučić into stopping his smear campaign and to publicly apologize to Rakić.

-In August 2020, Rakić was appointed as advisor to Democratic Party President Zoran Lutovac.

-In October 2020, Rakić founded New 6 October, an association aimed at the promotion of liberal democratic values in Serbia.
+In October 2020, Rakić founded "New 6 October", an association aimed at the promotion of liberal democratic values in Serbia.